astral-sh/ruff/README.md

 #### [`max-branches`](#max-branches)

-Maximum number of branches allowed for a method or (see: `PLR0912)
+Maximum number of branches allowed for a function or method body (see: `PLR0912`).

 **Default value**: `12`